oebelus/my_notes/public/docs/Consensus Mechanisms.md

 - PoS is more energy-efficient than PoW.
 - Promotes decentralization by allowing more participants to validate transactions without needing expensive hardware

-> In a Proof of Stake system, `miners` are known as `validators`.
+> In a Proof of Stake system, miners are known as validators.
 They aren't actually mining blocks, they're validating other nodes.

 **_Examples:_**